IEEE-AlAzhar/Official-Website/README.md

 # IEEE Al-Azhar Official Website

 The source code of `IEEE Al-Azhar` student activity's website.
-The website built to provide some of organization's services and represent information about it.
+The website built to provide some of organization's services and represent information about it with simplicity in mind.
+Also it provides an opportunity for students to collaborate and contribute to enhance their programming and train to contribute to open source community.

 ![IEEE Logo](https://drive.google.com/uc?export=view&id=13B3rIyyKX-lOjcal7xADfYKL27qXH9qf)